Cambridge United F.C.: Charity (Cambridge United Community Trust)

 Cambridge United Community Trust (CUCT) is the charity wing of Cambridge United Football Club.

 CUCT was founded after Cambridge United were relegated from the Football League in 2005.
 The charity's stated mission is: "To place Cambridge United at the heart of a community where individuals respect each other and themselves, are empowered to maximise their potential and have the inspiration to fulfil this potential."

 The charity operates in primary schools across Cambridgeshire including in a partnership with AstraZenenca.
 CUCT also delivers both health and inclusion work in the city of Cambridge.

 The charity's current CEO is Ben Szreter.

 Women's team

-There is an affiliated women's team called Cambridge United WFC.
+There is an affiliated women's team called Cambridge United W.F.C..